edeykholt/vvp/draft-hardman-verifiable-voice-protocol.md

 Millions of institutions have already undergone LEI vetting, and they already use the resulting evidence of their organizational identity in day-to-day behaviors all over the world.
 By adopting tooling that's compatible with the vLEI ecosystem, VVP gives adopters an intriguing option: *just skip the task of inventing a whole new vetting regime unique to telco, with its corresponding learning curve, costs, and legal and business adoption challenges.*

 To be clear, VVP does not *require* that vLEIs be used for vetting.
-However, by choosing an evidence format that is high-precision and lossless enough to accommodate vLEIs, VVP lets telecom ecosystems opt in, either wholly or partially, to trust bases that are already adopted, and that are not limited to any particular jurisdiction or to the telecom industry.
+However, by choosing an evidence format that is high-precision and lossless enough to accommodate vLEIs, VVP lets telecom ecosystems opt in, either wholly or partially (see {{<interoperability}}), to trust bases that are already adopted, and that are not limited to any particular jurisdiction or to the telecom industry.
 It thus offers two-way, easy bridges between identity in phone calls and identity in financial, legal, technical, logistic, regulatory, web, email, and social media contexts.

 # Conventions and Definitions